-On this page we help consumers: Compare Combined Insurance Medicare Supplements in Illinois with competing Medigap plans.
+On this page we help consumers: Compare Combined Insurance Medicare Supplement Plans in Illinois with competing Medigap plans.
 Shop lowest prices on Medicare Plan F, G, N and more.
 Read our 5-star review of Combined Insurance vs. Top Ten Competition.

 Which Medicare Supplement Plans does Combined Insurance sell in Illinois?

-Combined Insurance Company of America writes 4 of the standardized Medicare Supplements in Illinois.
+Combined Insurance Company of America writes 4 of the standardized Illinois Medicare supplemental insurance plans.
 Each Medigap plan offers a different range of coverage (see Comparison Chart or check out our Review).
 Here's a quick look at Combined Insurance's offering:

 Attained Age Rated Medigap Plans: With this plan rating type your monthly premium is based on your current age.
 As you age your premium will increase.
 As an example, if you enroll in a Medigap policy at age 65 with a premium of $120, it may increase to $138 when you turn 69, and $162 at age 72.
 Also, Attained Age rated plans may increase with inflation.